 - Bubbles.
-You'll have to help the little ones, but all kids love bubbles.
+You'll have to help the little ones, but all kids love bubbles and blowing bubbles reduces stress.
 You can easily make your own bubble mix (Add 3 Tbsp of Glycerine and 2/3 cup of dish soap -- Joy & Dawn are best -- to a gallon of water.)
 Any twig with a loop of yarn can be used as a bubble wand.

 - Clay- If you're in a rented space on vacation, limit clay to a tray, pan, or outside.
 But clay, sculpey or playdoh is a wonderful, tactile way for kids to knead and pound out the stresses that inevitably accompany all new experiences.

 15. Watch your kids’ food intake in the midst of too many treats and hyped-up schedules.

 Many tantrums originate from hunger.
 And all parents recognize the sugar high that sends kids bouncing off walls and then crashing into tears.
 If necessary, speak with grandparents in advance about limiting treats.
 And carry small protein-rich snacks with you so your child doesn’t have a melt-down while the adults are negotiating where to go to dinner.